MANOJPATRA1991/cafe-notes/README.md

 # Coffeeapp

 A Progressive web app to make note of places where one can drink coffee.
+This app was developed by me during the process of learning Progress Web App development with Angular 4.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.